motion-333/motion2/README.md

 2. Run `python gridbuild.py` to refresh the manifests.
 3. Run `python generate_index_html.py` to rebuild `index.html`.
 4. Open `index.html` in your browser.
-Clicking a folder flies it toward the camera, opens, fades out, and then loads `grid.html?folder=NAME`.
+Clicking a folder flies it toward the camera, opens, fades out, and then shows the grid overlay for that folder.
+   Press `Escape` or click the folder again to return.